evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

 Normally one of the ways `Monad`s like `Identity` are able to be combined and have their effects applied is through `chain`.
-However `Identity` is different because there are no effects to apply. `chain` will simply take a func that returns `Identity` and applies it to its value.
+However `Identity` is different because there are no effects to apply. `chain` will simply take a function that returns `Identity` and applies it to its value.

 ```javascript